Workshops in Chemistry Technology Engineering Mathematics Public Speaking

 Week 10: Presentations

 Overview: While a strong STEM background is crucial, effective communication is just as important.
 In this session, students will present their final projects to peers and parents, honing their public speaking skills and building confidence.
-The session will also highlight how all kids can make an impact in STEM by using their voices to share their discoveries and ideas.

 Activities: